d-iii-s/msim/notes.md

 - environment variable long help does not work (set help = var does not work)

 ## random risc-v facts

+## nice things about risc-v

+- integrated cpuid as `mhartid`
+- risc-v is designed for nonstandard extensions, so adding non-standard instructions (such as `ehalt`) was easy
+- `ebreak` in standard

 ### CSR